Skjoldrun/Skjoldrun.github.io/docs/other/wix-tools-msi.md

 #### optional Features

-You can define some COmponents or even ComponentGroups as additional/optional Features:
+You can define some Components or even ComponentGroups as additional/optional Features:

 ```xml
 		<!-- List of Componentgroups for a feature to be installed -->